DA1729/PoChang_Solutions/Chapter_2/2.9.1/gt_2_logic.md

-# Simplified Sum of Products Expression for Given Truth Table
+# Greater than Circuit for 2 bits inputs

-## Step 1: Given Truth Table
+## Step 1: Truth Table

 | a[1] | a[0] | b[1] | b[0] | y(out) |
 |------|------|------|------|--------|